matln/tmux-plugin-gpu/README.md

 # tmux-plugin-gpu
-Show gpu utilization rate &amp; gpu memory used percent by histogram
+Show gpu utilization rate &amp; gpu memory used percent by histogram.
+It can be adjusted with the change of the hostname (connect to other nodes via `ssh`).

 Default show all GPUs ( not more than 6 )